 - If you're planning on using this butter in a recipe that has other salt added, you should omit the salt from the butter.
 If you're using the butter as a spread, the salt helps add a lot of flavor.
 But it's not necessary.

-- If you want to use jarred garlic, "roast" it in a skillet over medium heat until golden brown.
+- If you want to use jarred garlic, "roast" it in a skillet over low-medium heat until it starts to turn golden brown.
 Then add it right into the butter just like you would the garlic cloves.
-About 3 tablespoons of jarred garlic is equivalent to one bulb of roasted garlic.
+About 3 tablespoons of toasted jarred garlic is equivalent to one bulb of roasted garlic.

 📖 Recipe